-GSBS is one of five schools within the Texas Tech University Health Sciences Center (TTUHSC).
-The Graduate Faculty membership within GSBS is composed of faculty who have appointments with either the School of Medicine (SOM); School of Pharmacy (SOP) or the GSBS Department of Public Health.
-In order to function efficiently, the GSBS faculty and students operate daily out of the schools and department listed above.
-The Chair of each department works with GSBS to help oversee the educational programs.
+GSBS is one of six schools within the Texas Tech University Health Sciences Center (TTUHSC).
+The primary faculty within GSBS are faculty who have appointments with either the School of Medicine (SOM); Paul L. Foster School of Medicine (PLF-SOM), or the School of Pharmacy (SOP).
+In order to function efficiently, the GSBS faculty and students operate daily out of the schools listed above.
+The Chair of each department works with GSBS to help oversee the programs.

-GSBS contains four Programs of study as well as five concentrations, which are defined under the Graduate Programs section of this handbook.
+GSBS contains three Programs of study as well as seven concentrations, which are defined under the Graduate Programs section of this handbook.

 The responsibility for the Graduate School of Biomedical Sciences is under the GSBS Dean, Brandt Schneider, Ph.D.
-The day-to-day management of the GSBS is under the auspices of the Sr. Associate Dean, Michael Blanton, Ph.D., and Assistant Dean, Pamela Johnson, M.B.A.
+The day-to-day management of the GSBS is under the auspices of the Associate Deans: Thomas Abbruscato, Ph.D.; Michael Blanton, Ph.D.; Rajkumar Lakshmanaswamy, Ph.D.; Jon Weidanz, Ph.D.; and Assistant Dean, Pamela Johnson, M.B.A.

-Graduate affairs are discussed and developed by a Graduate Council, which consists of two GSBS graduate faculty members from each program/concentration; an ex officio member from the TTU Graduate School; and an ex officio graduate student member elected by the GSBS Graduate Student Association.
+Graduate affairs are discussed and developed by a Graduate Council, which consists of two elected representatives from the Pharmaceutical Sciences and the Biotechnology programs; two representatives from each research concentration within the Biomedical Sciences Program; an ex officio member from the TTU Graduate School; and an ex officio graduate student member.
 The GSBS Dean is the Chair of the Graduate Council, which operates in an advisory capacity to the Dean.